 2.)
 Google – I have google ads and a google search bar on some of my pages.
 Google ads aren’t big money makers, but pennies add up dude!
 I’ve tried to tailor the ads and my posts so that they provide relevant links to something you may be searching for.
 If not, I tried!

 3.)
 Currclick.com – If you buy any Currclick item with my affiliate link, I get a credit to use on their site or cash out.
 Affiliate links to Currclick help make my children smarter.

-5.)
-Bright Ideas Press – They make the history curriculum we love, love, love: The Mystery of History.
+4.)
+Bright Ideas Press – They publish the history curriculum we love, love, love: The Mystery of History.
 I rave about this curriculum.
 Ask me. =)

 I also use links to the above in my sidebars, I sometimes accept paid or product-payment reviews (if the product fits an interest or fills a need) and I do offer ad space.

-Additionally, I reserve the right to like things you don’t like, recommend products that work for me and have my own opinion.
-Likewise, I reserve your right to not like things I like.
-Hey – we can’t all be alike can we?
+I like the items I link to, or I wouldn’t share them.
+You may not like everything I like–and that’s okay.
 But feel free to leave a comment on such posts and share your own personal experience with any product, link or website that I link to or promote.
 Discussion is always welcome.